john-doherty/mixpanel-lite/README.md

 ### Dependencies

-mixpanel-lite requires `window.localStorage` and `window.Promise` which should exist in all modern browsers, an error will be thrown if not.
+mixpanel-lite uses `window.localStorage` and `window.Promise` which should exist in all modern browsers.

 ### Update .min files